Skip to main content

 Australia enjoys good relations with Guam and there is a commitment to look constructively at expanding these contacts where feasible.

 Australia has no resident representation in Guam.
-The Australian Embassy in Pohnpei is responsible for the full range of diplomatic and consular business with Guam.
+The Australian Consulate-General in Honolulu, United States of America is responsible for Australian affairs in Guam.

 Economic overview